 Or instead, why not take a look at some of the more recent articles published in Education in Chemistry.

-How to teach structure and bonding of carbon at 14–16
+How to teach atomic structure at 14–16